 Uncover Peru’s hidden gem – the Qeswachaka Bridge!
 This Inca creation is made entirely of woven grass and wood, suspended over a raging river.

 Did you know that only women are responsible for weaving the first rope?
 Do you want to be part of this bridge process and excursion?
 The trip in a tourist vehicle is a journey from Cusco to Qeswachaka Bridge, passing through some peasant villages.

 THE CELEBRATION OF THE INCA BRIDGE OF QESWACHACA IN CUSCO.
-Several travelers described the Inca work of the hanging bridge of straw with enthusiasm.
-For the peasants of the four communities that work in the bridge’s construction, the Qeswachaka has a sacred character.
+Several travelers enthusiastically described the Inca work of the hanging Bridge of straw.
+For the peasants of the four communities that work in the Bridge’s construction, the Qeswachaka has a sacred character.

 It measures the 4-meter diameter volcano located in the pavilions of the Tungasuca district.
-It attracts the attention of visitors for its unique size, considered the smallest in the world.
+It attracts visitors’ attention for its unique size, considered the smallest in the world.